Approaching Your 5-Year Help to Buy Anniversary?

 Key Takeaways

-• The amount you repay is a percentage of your property's current market value, not the original loan amount, meaning it can rise with house price increases.
+• The amount you repay is a percentage of your property's current market value, not the original loan amount.
+This means it can rise with house prices go up.

 • The Help to Buy administrator has now changed; please liaise with Homes England for customer services on your Help to Buy loan.